pollsposition/models/popularity/hmm-popularity.md

 chirac2007
 ```

-And now for the beggining of Macron's term
+And now for the beggining of Macron's term:

 ```python
 macron = data[data["president"] == "macron"]